garden-io/garden/docs/getting-started/quickstart.md

 In this quickstart, we'll introduce you to the one interactive command you'll spend most of your time in as a developer: `garden dev`.

-In just 3 steps, we'll:
+In just 2 steps, we'll:

 * Install Garden
-* Run a local, [supported flavor](../k8s-plugins/local-k8s/README.md#requirements) of Kubernetes
-* Deploy an example application
+* Deploy an example application to a remote ephemeral Kubernetes cluster.

 ### Step 1 — Install Garden